Before you start to buy and sell stocks, it is important to look at who you are and what you want to achieve.

 A smart investor will look to buy an investment at a time where it will be a great value, and this value will help to minimize downside risks.
 An investor looks at the business fundamentals of a deal and weighs facts, not emotion, to enable a thorough judgment to be made.
 This is known as value investing.

 Buying Bonds, with fixed rates of returns, are an investment for someone looking to beat their Banks Saving/Checking account interest, but also unwilling to take the perceived risks of purchasing stocks.

 A trader is someone who buys and sells a product to make a profit.
 However, someone who is an investor could trade stocks, and also people who speculate usually trade contracts, stock, or use other more exotic tools.
 A day trader is someone who actively trades on an extremely short-term basis to make quick, normally small gains.
 This type of trading in not recommended by this site.

 The Liberated Stock Trader will seek to base stock purchases on solid facts that make business sense in the cold light of day.
 A combination of selecting fundamentally winning companies, with great futures, and using actual facts (Charts & Valuations) to decide if the time is right to buy this stock.
 Being a Liberated Stock Trader, you will invest in solid companies and speculate on the exact timing to buy this great company.

 A Liberated Stock Trader, should understand but not be ruled by:

-News: news is important, but does not mean you will make a profit or not, unless it is extremely Marco Economic “the government of Iceland just went bankrupt”, or Micro Economic “General Motors has gone Chapter 11” and you own the stock.
+News: news is important, but it does not mean you will make a profit or not unless it is extremely macroeconomic “the government of Iceland just went bankrupt,” or microeconomic “General Motors has gone Chapter 11,” and you own the stock.

-- Rumors: The Wall Street rumor mill which is based primarily on emotion and short-term news, may get you to emotional, and lead to erratic investment decisions.
+- Rumors: The Wall Street rumor mill, which is based primarily on emotion and short-term news, may get you too emotional, and lead to erratic investment decisions.

 The latest hot tips: usually provided by people with hidden interests or less knowledge about investment than yourself.